Peterpiotr/siguren-documentation/docs/source/installation/mechanical-installation/installation-safety.rst

 	Never place your hands inside the MS Unit, without being sure that the rotation of the shafts is impossible!

 .. important::
-	Never rotate the MS Unit if any of covers is open or/and if the protection cover of the Torque Limiter is removed (OPTION)!
+	Never rotate the MS Unit if any of covers is open or/and if the protection cover of the MS Torque Limiter is removed (OPTION)!

 .. important::
 	Do not modify the machine.
 Any modification of the kinematic chain increasing the inertias,